sascommunities/sas-global-forum-2020/demos/SD403-Gaines-ImageClassification/README.md

 ## Additional information
 The inspiration for this demo came from a [SAS DLPy image classification example](https://github.com/sassoftware/python-dlpy/blob/master/examples/quick_start/A_Comprehensive_Image_Classification_Example.ipynb).
 [DLPy](https://github.com/sassoftware/python-dlpy) is a high-level Python library for the [SAS Deep Learning](https://go.documentation.sas.com/?docsetId=casdlpg&docsetTarget=titlepage.htm&docsetVersion=8.5&locale=en) features.

-After my super demo is recorded and uploaded to YouTube, I will add a link to the video.

 ## Additional resources
 The following resources provide further information about deep learning from SAS: